An organisation’s culture is the ‘engine’ that drives the organisation.

 When we consider the notion of an organisation as a living organism, the organisational climate acts as a barometer in relation to the organisation’s health, productivity, efﬁciency and ability to achieve its goals.
 Research studies on organisational climate suggest that leadership behaviours are the most important factor determining organisational climate.

-Organisational coaching revolves around identifying future possibilities and creating opportunity awareness, to generate individual and organisational transformation and growth.
-This involves exploring the organisational landscape in relation to culture and the alignment of the organisation’s members beliefs, values and vision in relation to its goals, and the leadership styles in relation to how they foster a positive climate to achieve those goals.
+We explore the organisational landscape in relation to culture and the alignment of the organisation’s members beliefs, values and vision in relation to its goals, and the leadership styles in relation to how they foster a positive climate to achieve those goals.

 An effective coaching environment is reliant on establishing clarity around both ‘climate’ and ‘culture’.
 This then helps determine the goal of the coaching engagement in the context of working in the domain of organisational life or embarking on a wider cultural transformation journey.
 We explore how leadership is determining the current state of the organisational ‘climate’ and how the organisational ‘culture’ is being influenced and shaped by leadership.